trynova/nova/nova_vm/src/heap/README.md

-That is exactly how we want it to be as well: As said, JavaScript's ownership model cannot be represented in a way that would satisfy the Rust borrow checker and thus it would be a waste of time to even try.
+That is exactly how we want it to be as well: As said, JavaScript's ownership model cannot be represented in a way that would satisfy the Rust borrow checker and it would be a waste of time to even try.
+Consider this as well: when an object is ready to be garbage collected from the JavaScript's point of view, it must be the engine that frees or reuses the object's backing memory.
+It should therefore be immediately obvious that attempting to track "actual memory ownership" of garbage collected data using normal Rust references is an fundamental misunderstanding, as the garbage collected references must never free the memory they point at and therefore do not _own_ that memory in any sense of the word.

 So summing up: Our heap model does not try to present the JavaScript ownership model to Rust's borrow checker in any way or form.
 Instead we represent to the